elastest/demo-projects/tutorials/webapp-elastest/02-webapp-screenshot/readme.md

 Steps
 =====

-1. Start [ELK stack](https://www.elastic.co/elk-stack) (Elasticsearch, Logstash and Kibana) running `docker-compose -f elk.yml up` command
-2. Create a Jenkins pipeline with the code of **Jenkinsfile**
+1. Create a Jenkins pipeline with the code of **Jenkinsfile**
-3. Run Job
+2. Run Job